Balaji-Kintala/portfolio/README.md

 # Professional Portfolio Website

-A modern, responsive portfolio website built with Node.js, Express, MongoDB, and Bootstrap 5.
+A modern, responsive static portfolio website built with HTML5, CSS3, JavaScript, and Bootstrap 5.

 ## Features

 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
 - **Project Showcase**: Display your projects with descriptions, technologies, and links
-- **Contact Form**: Collect messages from visitors with MongoDB storage
+- **Contact Form**: Local form feedback with email redirect
 - **Modern UI**: Built with Bootstrap 5 and custom CSS with smooth animations
-- **RESTful API**: Backend API for managing projects and contact messages
+- **Static Site**: No backend or database required - fast and lightweight

 ## Tech Stack